 Early summer I was instructed on a property that I insisted should be listed at £1,000,000.
 Two other agents proposed £1,100,000 and £1,200,000 respectively.
 If that property had launched at either of those prices it would likely still be on the market and would now likely sell at £950,000 or maybe less.
 I sold it at the full price of £1,000,000.
 So by valuing the property realistically I didn’t lose my client £200,000, I made my client £50,000.

 Without doubt, some properties I’ve lost out on lately will sell for less than I could have achieved if they’d been launched with realistic pricing in the first place.
 So be it, I still won’t stoop to the level of giving clients false hope with the hope of making myself a buck.
 That’s not how business should be done, and it’s everything that’s wrong with estate agency in this country.
 While I and every other agent is in business to make money to support our own lives, we shouldn’t do so at the cost our clients’ financial health, not to mention undue stress.
 What if we all were pragmatic and put our clients first?

 Let me be clear, I will negotiate hard and defend the price of every property I’m selling – I always do and can because my properties are realistically priced!

 So, to the issue of the impact of marketing.
 When the going gets tough the tough get going.
 Sellers need their home to be presented in its best light so it stands out and will achieve the best possible price.
-Properties marketed by us (at a cost of between £1200 and £5000 to us vs £150 or so by other agents) achieve on average 58% more online views than those marketed by other agents.
+Properties marketed by us (we spend between £1200 and £5000 marketing each property vs £150 or so other agents spend) achieve, on average 58% more online views than those marketed by other agents.
 More interest = more viewers = more offers = best price.
-Our success comes from investing in you.
+Our success comes from investing in you and your home.